wmhunt1/Coding-RPG/coding-rpg-react/README.md

 Combat positions?
 feats/perks
 save/load via json
-add time delay for log
+add time delay for log (for combat)
 Property (include your own allotments) random encounter that forces combat (set movement as false) dungeon exploration and/or puzzles